Dallimberg/Data_Analyst_Portfolio/Sql_Project/README.md

-Sample Superstore Analysis
+## Sample Superstore Analysis – SQL

+## Project Context
 This project was created as part of my learning journey in SQL and data analysis.

-\## Project Overview

-\## Objectives

-* Check data quality and completeness

-* Identify top-performing categories, segments, and products

-* Detect loss-making products

-* Provide insights to support business decisions

-Tools: MySQL

-\## Dataset Overview

-The dataset contains information about orders, customers, products, and shipping.

-Column Name	Data Type

-Order ID	VARCHAR

-Order Date	DATE

-Ship Date	DATE

-Ship Mode	VARCHAR

-Customer ID	VARCHAR

-Customer Name	VARCHAR

-Segment	VARCHAR

-Country	VARCHAR

-City	VARCHAR

-State	VARCHAR

-Region	VARCHAR

-Product ID	VARCHAR

-Category	VARCHAR

-Sub-Category	VARCHAR

-Product Name	VARCHAR

-Sales	DECIMAL

-Quantity	INT

-Discount	DECIMAL

-Profit	DECIMAL

-Total number of rows:

-\## Data Quality

-Checked text columns for NULLs, empty values, and extra spaces:

-Column Name	Missing / Empty Values

-Order ID

-Ship Mode

-Customer ID

-Segment

-Country

-City

-State

-Region

-Product ID

-Category

-Sub-Category

-Product Name

-Note: TRIM applied only to text columns.

-\## Business Insights

-\- \*\*Top Categories by Sales \& Orders\*\*

-&nbsp; Observation: Technology has the highest sales, while Office Supplies has the most orders.

-\- \*\*Most Profitable Segments\*\*

-&nbsp; Observation: The Consumer segment generates the highest profit.

-\- \*\*Regions with Highest Sales\*\*

-&nbsp; Observation: The West region leads in sales.

-\- \*\*Products Sold Over 100 Units\*\*

-&nbsp; Observation: High-selling products are not always the most profitable.

-\- \*\*Products with Highest Sales and Profit\*\*

-&nbsp; Observation: Top-selling products are also highly profitable.

-\- \*\*Products with Negative Profit\*\*

-&nbsp; Observation: Identifying loss-making products can help improve margins.

-\## Key Takeaways

-Data quality is good; minor missing values exist in text columns.

-Technology category and Consumer segment drive most profit and sales.

-Regional and product insights can guide stock and marketing strategies.

-Loss-making products should be reviewed for pricing or inventory adjustments.
+It analyzes retail orders, customers, products, and shipping information to provide actionable business insights, identify high-performing categories and products, and detect potential issues like loss-making products.

+## Objective
+- Check data quality and completeness
+- Identify top-performing categories, segments, and products
+- Detect loss-making products
+- Provide insights to support business decisions

+## Solution / Approach
+- Analyzed the Sample Superstore dataset using MySQL
+- Checked data quality:
+  - Counted missing or empty values in text columns
+  - Applied TRIM to clean extra spaces
+- Conducted business analysis:
+  - Identified top categories by sales and number of orders
+  - Analyzed most profitable customer segments
+  - Examined regions with highest sales
+  - Evaluated products sold over 100 units
+  - Detected products with highest sales and profit
+  - Identified products with negative profit

+## Key Insights
+- Technology has the highest sales, while Office Supplies has the most orders
+- The Consumer segment generates the highest profit
+- The West region leads in total sales
+- High-selling products are not always the most profitable
+- Top-selling products are often highly profitable
+- Loss-making products need review for pricing or inventory adjustments

+## Tools & Technologies
+- MySQL

+## Dataset
+- Contains order, customer, product, and shipping data
+- Columns include:
+  - Order ID, Order Date, Ship Date, Ship Mode, Customer ID, Customer Name, Segment, Country, City, State, Region, Product ID, Category, Sub-Category, Product Name, Sales, Quantity, Discount, Profit

+## What I Learned
+- Assessing and cleaning data to ensure accuracy
+- Summarizing sales, profit, and orders by category, segment, and region
+- Using SQL to detect top-performing and loss-making products
+- Drawing actionable insights to guide business decisions and strategies
 \## SQL Queries Used

 Below are the SQL queries used to perform the analysis